Bitcoin SourceForge SVN Repository — Complete committer history (2009–2011)

 Context post by laszlo in BitcoinTalk topic 171. before msg1815.

-Context post by laszlo in BitcoinTalk topic 177. before msg1814.
+Context post by Laszlo Hanyecz in BitcoinTalk topic 177.

 Context post by laszlo in BitcoinTalk topic 184. before msg1609.